Chocolate Babka Muffin

 - 01

-In the bowl of a stand mixer fitted with the dough hook, whisk together the bread flour, pastry flour, instant yeast, and sugar.
+Attach the dough hook and whisk together the bread flour, pastry flour, instant yeast, and sugar.

 - 02

-Add the cold milk, eggs, and vanilla extract, mixing on low speed for 2 to 3 minutes until a shaggy, stiff dough forms.
+Add the cold milk, cold eggs, and vanilla extract, mixing on low speed for 2 to 3 minutes until stiff and shaggy.

 - 03